herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Architecture Overview.md

 ## Introduction

-This document outlines the redesigned StyleSystem architecture for AngleSharp.LayoutEngine, aligned with modern browser engines like Blink.
-The new architecture prioritizes performance, modularity, and modern CSS capabilities while maintaining compatibility with AngleSharp's core.
+The StyleSystem for AngleSharp.LayoutEngine provides a modern CSS styling implementation aligned with browser engines like Blink.
+The architecture has been enhanced with a dedicated dependency injection system that operates independently from AngleSharp's core services while maintaining full compatibility.

 ## Design Principles